CohortMinseok/Bumblebee/README.md

 Bumblebee Bot

 # Description:
-a bot for maplestorysea (gms/kms also can use).
+a bot for master dungeon 2d.

 # Rules:
 - only have one rule: bot at your own risk!